0bCdian/obsy_blog/src/content/blog/github_pages_for_devs_in_a_hurry.md

 7. Without a doubt the best place to host documentation for your projects.
 8. You clicked on the post already, may as well finish reading it.

-I hope my sales pitch was effective and you're already convinced to try it out.
+I hope my sales pitch was effective and you are already convinced to try it out.
 <img src="https://i.imgflip.com/9jydcb.jpg" width=400 alt="Cutting meat with a
   sword"/>